biomedbigdata/website/content/authors/mira_kreuzer/_index.md

 ---
 # Display name
-name: Norman Roggendorf
+name: Mira Kreuzer

 # Username (this should match the folder name)
 authors:
-- norman_roggendorf
+- mira_kreuzer

 # Is this the primary user of the site?
 superuser: false